jasonvooo/broccoli-register/README.md

 # Broccoli & Co.
 Company Registration

 Web application which allows for Broccoli & Co. company to capture expressions of interest for the company.
-Simple landing page which allow users to submit their name and email.
+Simple landing page with light and dark mode support which allow users to submit their name and email.

 ## Architecture